 This basketball season, every fan will need to add one must-have accessory to their list: an official Coach Hollins ringtone.

-Just in time for the opening of the 2012-2013 season, Coach Lionel Hollins’ famous whistle has been immortalized in ringtone format and is available for download via CoachHollins.com (or iTunes), in full-length 30 second and 5-second alert tone versions.
+Coach Lionel Hollins’ famous whistle has been immortalized in ringtone format and is available for download via CoachHollins.com (or iTunes), in full-length 30 second and 5-second alert tone versions.

 Ward Archer, owner of Memphis record label Archer Records, had the idea last season after observing Hollins whistling throughout several games.
 “I’ve been a fan of coach Hollins’ coaching style since I first saw him in action,” he said.

 “He’s calm, but he’s commanding.
 He doesn’t shout, but he can whistle with the best of them.
 I’ve watched players react to his whistle at the other end of a basketball court in a heated playoff game with 18,000 screaming fans.”

 Of course, capturing that whistle wasn’t so simple – he had to convince Coach Hollins to lend his pipes to the project.

 “One night I was at a game with Boo Mitchell (of the legendary Royal Studios), and I told him about the idea,” Ward said.
 “He liked it, and that was the encouragement I needed.
 When Coach happened to walk by later on I stopped him, pitched the idea and gave him my card.”

 Though he might not have been convinced then, two months later Coach Hollins showed up at Archer’s Music+Arts Studio, ready to whistle.
 Ward enlisted Daniel Lynn to engineer/produce the session and Brian Dixon to create graphics, website and assist on the session.
 The final key piece of the puzzle came from Roy Berry and Rick Steff of Lucero, who composed an arena-style beat to complete the full length 30-second dance track ringtone.